poissonconsulting/err/README.md

 #> [1] "fox has 9 values: 'The', 'quick', 'brown', ..., 'dog'"
 ```

-### Customisable
+### Customizable

-The object sensitive strings are fully customised.
+The object sensitive strings are fully customized.

 ``` r
 one <- "darn! the vector %o of length %n has the following value: %c"